stackables/mesh-local-federation/README.md

 - [@graphql-mesh/\*](https://the-guild.dev/graphql/mesh/docs)
 - [@theguild/federation-composition](https://github.com/the-guild-org/federation)

-But for a specific workflow is sets up things in s simple manner tht is just nice and clean to use.
+But for a specific workflow is sets up things in a simple and clean way to remove un-needed boilerplate.
+The package exposes only 2 functions:

+1. `createSupergraph` - Takes external services and the local schema to produce the supergraph definition
+1. `createMeshInstance` - Takes the supergraph definition from createSupergraph and local schema to build a executable gateway configuration that can be used with [graphql-yoga](https://github.com/dotansimha/graphql-yoga)

 ## Workflow